Welcome.

 Then everything changed.

 In college, I was studying physical anthropology and conducting research with one of the world’s foremost primatologists when illness overtook my body.
 I was diagnosed with temporal lobe epilepsy, fibromyalgia, and Sjögren's syndrome, and I was told that it would only get worse.
-Instead, in the years that followed, my intuition opened wide, and a series of strange, magical events led me into complete remission.
+But in the years that followed, my intuition opened wide, and a series of strange, magical events led me into complete remission.

 Now, I chronicle the magic I see.